ersheff/IMS322-Docs/docs/setup.md

 Mac users should follow the [Homebrew installation option](https://git-scm.com/download/mac):

 1. Install [Homebrew](https://brew.sh/).
-2. Run the `brew install git` in Terminal.
+2. Run `brew install git` in Terminal.
 If prompted, install the Command Line Developer Tools.
 This will likely take a while.

 ### Windows